 High Line Park, New York, NY.
-The High Line is a successful example of reimagining an abandoned transportation infrastructure into an innovative and integrated system - a linear public park.
-Running along 20 blocks, this new space delivers an urban corridor connecting habitat, wildlife and people.
-A design of a new paving and planting system allowing varying ratios of hard to soft surface accommodates high pedestrian traffic flow and allows planting along its path.
-Each element in the design considered sustainable principles such as: material selection keeping low life-cycle costs of selected materials; native, drought-resistant plant species to fit the High Line's micro-climates; and water recirculation for some parts of the park.
+The High Line is a successful example of reimagining abandoned transportation infrastructure into an innovative and integrated system - a linear public park.
+Running along 20 blocks, this new space delivers an urban corridor connecting habitat, wildlife, people and neighborhoods.
+A design of new paving and plantings allows varying ratios of hard to soft surfaces that accommodates high pedestrian traffic flow and green spaces.
+Each element in the design considered sustainable principles such as material selection with low life-cycle costs, native, droughtresistant plant species to fit the High Line's micro-climates, and water recirculation..
 Source: ASLA

-Separated bike paths provide safe connections for bikers, allowing multi-modal connections to parks and public spaces.
+Separated bike paths provide safe pathways for bikers, allowing multi-modal connections to parks and public spaces.
 Source: M-NCPPC

-Yanweizhou Park, Jinhua City, China.
-The park designers delivered a bridge and path system withing this park that connects the city with nature and accounts for the dynamic water currents and pedestrian traffic flow.
-Source: www. landezine.com: M-NCPPC
+Yanweizhou Park, Jinhua City, China, delivered a bridge and path system that connects the city with nature and accounts for dynamic water currents and easy pedestrian traffic flow.
+Source: www.landezine.com; M-NCPPC

-Downtown East Commons, Minneapolis, MN.
-Sidewalks with food truck parking bring enclosure and activity for safe pedestrian circulation around the edges of the park.
+Downtown East Commons, Minneapolis, Minnesota, provided sidewalks with food truck parking that brings enclosure and activity for safe pedestrian circulation around the edges of the park.
 Creative landscaping and seating options also create a human scale for pedestrians.
 Source: Hargreaves Associates